GoogleCloudPlatform/google-cloud-gemserver/CONTRIBUTING.md

     Ensure cloud_sql_proxy is running and connected to the CloudSQL instance of your testing gemserver (dev prefix) in app.yaml.
     `bundle exec rake integration host=test-gemserver-url.com key=my-test-key`

+### Travis PR Builds

+By default, unit tests will always run for every update to a PR.
+Acceptance and integration tests will run after a PR is merged.
+If tests break, please submit a separate PR to fix the issues.